andrewjulian/phase-1-project/README.md

 # Project Overview
 This project is meant to satisfy the Phase #1 Project requirements for the Flatiron School Software Engineering Curriculum.
+Primary work was done during the month of March 2022.
+Further development of this web application is not planned at this time.

 # Objectives
 - Design and architect features across a frontend